simmybharadhwaj-sketch/Induction-report-/README.md

 ###  Conclusion
 Day-3 provided both practical guidance about the college environment and deep insights into personal values, helping students grow both academically and personally.

+## Date: 4 August
+** Time:** 9:30 AM – 2:30 PM

+### Session 1 (9:30 AM – 10:30 AM)
+**Lecture by Prof. Rajvir Kaur** – *Chemistry Basics & Syllabus Overview* (TCC Seminar Hall)
+- Mam started the session by introducing the basic concepts of chemistry.
+- Discussed our syllabus in detail.
+- Asked subject-related questions to check students' interest and prior knowledge.

+---

+### Session 2 (10:30 AM – 11:30 AM)
+**P2P Lecture by Seniors**
+- Seniors guided us about college life and the main programming languages we will learn.
+- Shared tips on interacting with people and building a good network.
+- It was an engaging and friendly session.

+---

+### Break (11:30 AM – 12:30 PM)

+---

+### Session 3 (12:30 PM – 2:30 PM)
+**Expert Lecture by Priya Darshni Madam** – *"Universal Human Values"* (Auditorium)
+- Mam explained that living according to personal and positive values can make life fulfilling and balanced.
+- Discussed how everyone has different ways of thinking.
+- Guided us on controlling anger by trying to understand others’ situations—like they might be facing financial or personal issues—before reacting.
+- Emphasized that empathy leads to peace and better relationships.

+---

+### Conclusion
+Day-4 was both academically informative and personally enriching, combining subject learning with essential life values.